tecladocode/web-dev-bootcamp/curriculum/section03/lectures/06_html_categories/README.md

 ## Flow content

-Elements which fall into the flow content category generally contain text or ebedded content such as images or videos.
+Elements which fall into the flow content category generally contain text or embedded content such as images or videos.

-Almost all HTML elements fall into this category, and every other category we're going to discuss in this section is going to be a special subset of flow content.
+Almost all HTML elements fall into this category, and every other category we're going to discuss in this section is a special subset of flow content.

 Common elements which don't fall within these special subcategories include `<div>` elements, which are used as generic grouping elements, and `<form>` elements.